Tuteja-Lab/UnsupervisedPeakCaller/README.md

     --p
         Path to preprocessing data.
     --f
-        Name of the replicate file (without suffix), for example rep 1 rep2
+        Names of the individual BAM files (without suffix).
+For example, if your BAM files are rep1.bam and rep2.bam, use "rep1 rep2"

 Parameters (optional):
     --e  Training epoches.